 Can I access the lakes if I have a reservation in a refuge?

-Yes, when you make your booking you will be asked to indicate the vehicle registration number in order to inform the park offices and authorise access, as long as they are not motorhomes or vehicles over 5 metres long (in this case they will not be able to access the CO-04 road while the restrictions are in force).
+Yes, when you make your booking you will be asked to give the vehicle registration number in order to inform the park offices and authorise access, as long as they are not motorhomes or vehicles over 5 metres long (in this case they will not be able to access the CO-4 road while the restrictions are in force).

 Check the dates with restrictions in 2024